statspy-ml/PSI_DrifDetectorMethod/README.md

 *outcontrolLevel* : sets the threshold to trigger drift detection.
 Defaults to 20%.

-## HOW THE PSI DRIFT DETECTOR METHOD WORKS
+# HOW THE PSI DRIFT DETECTOR METHOD WORKS

+## i.Sliding Window

 1. Two LinkedLists, `firstWindow` and `secondWindow`, are used to store the instances of the current and previous distributions.